-The construction of the Great Wall was such a vast undertaking that massive amounts of armies of soldiers, peasants, and prisoners were used as workers.
-It is said that at least 400,000 or more people have died during the wall’s construction.
-Many of these bodies are buried in the wall.
+The construction of the Great Wall was such a vast undertaking that massive armies of soldiers, peasants, and prisoners were used as workers.
+It is said that at least 400,000 people died during the wall’s construction.
+Many of these bodies are buried in or near the wall.

 The wall construction started in 220 BC when Qin Shi Huang, the first Emperor of China, ordered that many walls along the northern border be joined into a single system to help protect China against the invaders of the north.